polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ## Abstract and learning objectives

 In this hands-on lab you will setup and configure SAP NetWeaver by using a combination of Azure Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) components.
-You will setup identity management by using Active Directory Domain Services (AD DS) integrated with Azure Active Directory (Azure AD), file sharing by using Azure Files service, NetWeaver application and database tiers by using Azure virtual machines (VMs) and integrate them with Active Directory.
-You will then setup high-availability for SAP ASCS components hosted on Azure VMs by configuring failover clustering.
-Finally, you will implement the database tier by using Always On Availability Groups and configure the NetWeaver application servers for redundancy.
+You will setup identity management by using Active Directory Domain Services (AD DS) integrated with Azure Active Directory (Azure AD), file sharing by using Azure Files service, as well as deploy NetWeaver application and database tiers by using Azure virtual machines (VMs).
+You will then setup highly available SAP ASCS components hosted on Azure VMs by configuring failover clustering, implement the database tier by using SQL Server 2019 Always On Availability Group, and provision NetWeaver Primary and Secondary Application Servers in a redundant configuration.

 As you step through the hands-on-lab, you will learn how to optimize deployment of SAP on Azure, including configuration of SAP NetWeaver ASCS servers, SAP NetWeaver database servers, and SAP NetWeaver Application servers.